MicrosoftDocs/fabric-docs/docs/includes/metrics-app-preview-status.md

 ms.date: 05/23/2023
 ---

-* **Preview Status** - Indicates whether your item resides in a preview workload.
-During public preview, Microsoft Fabric workloads that are not Power BI, are in preview.
+* **Preview Status** - Indicates whether your item resides in a preview experience.
+During public preview, Microsoft Fabric experiences that are not Power BI, are in preview.
-    * *True* - Microsoft Fabric workloads that aren't Power BI
+    * *True* - Microsoft Fabric experiences that aren't Power BI
-    * *False* - The Power BI workload
+    * *False* - The Power BI experience